-Psychotherapies.
-Some form of psychological, behavioral, or sexual therapy may be recommended for certain patients.
+Psychotherapy: Some form of psychological, behavioral, or sexual therapy may be recommended for certain men.

-PDE5 inhibitor drugs are generally the first choice of treatment for erectile dysfunction.
+PDE5 inhibitor drugs are generally the first choice of treatment for ED.
 They are:

 PDE5 inhibitor drugs come in pill form and are taken by mouth.
 Vardenafil is available as a standard pill (Levitra) or as a quickly dissolving tablet (Staxyn).

 These drugs all work equally well.
-A doctor usually selects one of the brands based on the patient’s individual preference, ease of use, and cost of medication.
+A doctor usually selects one of the brands based on the person's individual preference, ease of use, and cost of medication.

 PDE5 inhibitors are a good choice for men of any age who are in good health and who do not have conditions that prevent taking them.

 However, PDE5 inhibitors are not suitable for everyone.
 Men who take nitrate drugs for angina cannot take PDE5 inhibitors.
 The PDE5 inhibitors are less effective in men with diabetes and in men who have been treated for prostate cancer.
 Men who take certain alpha-blockers for high blood pressure or benign prostatic hyperplasia (BPH) should take PDE5 inhibitors with extra care if at all.
 Tadalafil (Cialis) is approved to treat symptoms of enlarged prostate in men who have both BPH and erectile dysfunction.

 Men with the following conditions should not take PDE5 inhibitors: